LuMiSxh/Hantei/python_api.md

         - **Keys** are `str` representing the event type (e.g., `"hole"`).
         - **Values** are a `list` of dictionaries, where each inner dictionary represents a single detected event instance.
 - **Returns:**
-    - A `dict` containing the evaluation result with the following keys:
+    - An instance of the `hantei.EvaluationResult` class, which has the following properties:
-        - `quality_name` (str | None): The name of the highest-priority quality that was triggered. `None` if no quality was triggered.
+        - `quality_name` (str | None): The name of the highest-priority quality that was triggered.
-        - `quality_priority` (int | None): The priority of the triggered quality. `None` if no quality was triggered.
+        - `quality_priority` (int | None): The priority of the triggered quality.
-        - `reason` (str): A human-readable explanation of the evaluation path that led to the result.
+        - `reason` (str): A human-readable explanation of the evaluation path.
 - **Raises:**
-    - `RuntimeError`: If an evaluation error occurs, such as a type mismatch in the AST or a required input value not being found in the provided data.
+    - `RuntimeError`: If an evaluation error occurs, such as a type mismatch in the logic or a required input value not being found in the provided data.

 ## Data Structures